25 Amazing Things to Do in Yerevan, Armenia in 2023

 Places to Visit in Yerevan – Cascade

 The Cascade Complex is a giant staircase that leads up to Victory Park and offers stunning views of the city and Mount Ararat.
-Inside the complex is a series of escalators going to the top for those that don’t fancy the steps.
+Inside the complex is a series of escalators going to the top for those who don’t fancy the steps.

 Along the way, visitors can admire numerous sculptures, fountains, and gardens.
 The complex is also home to the Cafesjian Center for the Arts, which showcases modern and contemporary art in a stunning setting.